EnigmaCurry/curlbomb/README.md

 	print("Hello, from Python!")
 	EOF

-curlbomb can also transfer files and directories with put and get commands:
+curlbomb can also transfer files and directories with `put` and `get`
+commands:

     # Recursively copy a local directory to a client:
 	curlbomb put ~/.ssh

 	# Recursively copy remote directory to the server:
 	curlbomb get /var/log

-The put and get commands are just convenience wrappers for running tar on both ends of the curlbomb pipe.
-You can achieve the same thing with
+The `put` and `get` subcommands are just convenience wrappers for running tar on both ends of the curlbomb pipe.
+You could achieve the same thing manually:
-this:

-    # Recursively copy a local directory to a client:
+    # Copy a local directory to a client, the hard way:
-	tar cjh -C $SOURCE_DIR/.. $SOURCE_DIR | curlbomb run -c "tar xjv -f"
+	tar cjh -C $HOME .ssh | curlbomb run -c "tar xjv -f"

-	# Recursively copy a remote directory to the server:
+	# Copy a remote directory to the server, the hard way:
-	echo "tar cjh $1" | curlbomb -l | tar xjv -C $DEST_DIR
+	echo "tar cjh -C /var log" | curlbomb -l --client-quiet | tar xjv

-The -c parameter tells the client what command to run the resource with.
-By specifying "tar xj -f" you are telling it to read the resource directly as a tarball and extract it.
+The first example has a `run -c` parameter that tells the client that we want to interpret the data as being a tar archive rather than a script.
+The second example has a `-l` parameter that will output the data received to stdout, in this case piped directly into tar.

+### SSH tunnel

 By default, curlbomb constructs URLs with the IP address of the local machine.
-This usually means that clients on another network will be unable to retrieve anything from curlbomb, unless you have a port opened up through your firewall.
+This usually means that clients on another network will be unable to retrieve anything from curlbomb, unless you have a port opened up through your firewall (and appropriate use of the `--domain` argument.)
 As an alternative, curlbomb can be tunneled through SSH to another host that has the proper port open.
 For instance:

     echo "apt-get install salt-minion" | curlbomb --ssh user@example.com:8080

-The above command connects to example.com over SSH (port 22 by default) and forwards the local curlbomb HTTP port to example.com:8080.
-The URL that curlbomb prints out uses the domain name of the ssh server instead of the local IP address.
-The SSH tunnel is left open for as long as curlbomb remains running.
-Any user on example.com will be able to fetch the resource from localhost:8080.
+The above command connects to example.com over SSH (port 22 by default) and forwards the curlbomb server port to example.com:8080.
+The URL that curlbomb prints out will now use the domain name of the ssh server, instead of the local IP address.
+The SSH tunnel is left open for as long as the curlbomb server remains running.
+Any user directly on the example.com host will be able to fetch the resource from localhost:8080.
 However, by default, SSH does not open this up to the rest of the world.
 If you want any client to be able to connect to example.com:8080 you will need to modify the sshd_config of the server to allow GatewayPorts:

 	# Put this in your /etc/ssh/sshd_config and restart your ssh service:
     GatewayPorts clientspecified

+### TLS / SSL security

 For extra security, you can enable TLS with --ssl: